 Kohl's (KSS) Gains But Lags Market: What You Should Know

-Coming into today, shares of the department store operator had gained 7.39% in the past month.
-In that same time, the Retail-Wholesale sector gained 3.8%, while the S&P 500 gained 3.69%.
+Prior to today's trading, shares of the department store operator had gained 12.04% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 5.08% and the S&P 500's gain of 4.63% in that time.

 Kohl's will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $0.79, down 24.76% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.96 billion, up 1.83% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $3.96 billion, up 1.83% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $7.16 per share and revenue of $19.92 billion, which would represent changes of -2.32% and +2.51%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.16 per share and revenue of $19.92 billion.
+These totals would mark changes of -2.32% and +2.51%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Kohl's.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Kohl's should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Valuation is also important, so investors should note that Kohl's has a Forward P/E ratio of 8.1 right now.
-Its industry sports an average Forward P/E of 8.1, so we one might conclude that Kohl's is trading at a no noticeable deviation comparatively.
+In terms of valuation, Kohl's is currently trading at a Forward P/E ratio of 8.43.
+Its industry sports an average Forward P/E of 8.43, so we one might conclude that Kohl's is trading at a no noticeable deviation comparatively.

-Also, we should mention that KSS has a PEG ratio of 1.01.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Retail - Regional Department Stores industry currently had an average PEG ratio of 0.97 as of yesterday's close.
+Investors should also note that KSS has a PEG ratio of 1.05 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Regional Department Stores was holding an average PEG ratio of 1.05 at yesterday's closing price.

 The Retail - Regional Department Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 50, putting it in the top 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 8, which puts it in the top 4% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.